Last Updated : 05/07/2026

 Thought – I believe it is a duty and obligation for every American citizen to exercise their right to vote and have a say in how they are to be governed.
 We already require 18 year old males to register for the Selective Service so it shouldn’t be much of a stretch to expand the requirement to females for voting purposes and do both at the same time.

-Thought – This ID card requirement would instill truth, faith, and renewed confidence in the election process that only American citizens eligible to vote are casting a ballot.
-A valid voter ID can be obtained using any form of government issued identification consistent with the requirements of the REAL ID Act of 2005 that indicates the applicant is a citizen of the United States.
+Thought – These ID cards would instill truth, faith, and renewed confidence in the election process that only American citizens eligible to vote are casting a ballot.
+All IDs would indicate the applicant is a citizen of the United States.
+The REAL ID Act of 2005 would need to be updated in order to fulfill the ID requirements.

 - Finally, the citizen would be required by law to keep their voter information correct and up-to-date.